- Footballer: Chelsea FC, England

 Eniola is a notable football ambassador for The Chelsea Foundation and is a patron of international sports charity Gladshouse.

 She is no stranger to the media and was the first female football pundit to appear on Match of the Day 2 Extra in 2014.
 She appears regularly on BBC World Have Your Say, MOTD Kickabout, Radio 5live’s Team Talk and Talksport.
 She also contributed to ‘Bringing Books to Life’ for BBC Learning and BBC Two and Women’s Hour Guest Editor in June 2016 on BBC Radio 4.
-Last year, Eni was also the first female pundit on ITV’s coverage of the Men’s Euros and this year she be covered the Women’s Euros on Channel 4.
+In 2016, Eni was also the first female pundit on ITV’s coverage of the Men’s Euros and last year she covered the Women’s Euros on Channel 4.

 If that isn’t enough, Eniola excels off the pitch where she graduated with a 1st class degree in Law from Brunel University in 2008 and received an outstanding achievement in Sport presented by Her Majesty the Queen.